bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    \frac{dW(t)}{dt} = \lim_{h\to 0} \frac{W(t + h) - W(t)}{h} \tag{2.37}

-But since each increment of the Wiener process is normally distributed (and independent), the derivative from Equation 2.37 is also normally distributed.
+But since each increment of the Wiener process is normally distributed (and independent), the derivative from Equation 2.37 is also normally distributed since the difference of two independent normals is normally distributed.
 This implies the derivative of the Wiener process is a Gaussian process with zero mean and delta time correlation, which is the standard definition of Gaussian white noise.
 Thus, we have shown the relationship in Equation 2.29 /